up42/docs/source/reference/data-transfer.rst

         }
     }

-where the ``"geometry"`` is a GeoJSON geometry, and ``"properties"`` is an arbitrary key/value mapping.
+where ``"geometry"`` is a GeoJSON geometry, and ``"properties"`` is an arbitrary key/value mapping.
 A ``Feature`` can have an ``id``.
-This is generally optional, but a requirement for data blocks that provide quicklook images (see further below).
+This is usally optional, but a requirement for data blocks that provide :ref:`quicklook <quicklooks>` images.
 If the ``id`` is set, then it has to be used as the stem of output file names.

 .. _feature-capabilities:

 Capabilities in ``Feature`` properties
 ++++++++++++++++++++++++++++++++++++++

 To reduce the amount of guesswork required to pass data between blocks, every :ref:`capability <block-capabilities>` that a block outputs should have a corresponding key in the ``"properties"`` field of the features that it generates.

 For example, if a block outputs the ``custom.data.metadata.example.foo`` capability, then the corresponding output should look something like this:

 .. code-block:: javascript